rodjek/puppet-lint/README.md

    selectors inside resources).
  * Case statements should have a default case.

+### Classes

+ * Relationship declarations with the chaining syntax should only be used in the 'left to right' direction.

 ## Reporting bugs or incorrect results

 If you find a bug in puppet-lint or its results, please create an issue in the